Frequently Asked Questions

 Can I be a member of NROTC Boston University while attending a local area Community College?

-No. You must be a student at BU, BC or a nursing major at NEU to be part of the NROTC program.
+No. You must be a student at BU, BC or NEU to be part of the NROTC program.
 The MIT NROTC Unit has agreements with Harvard and Tufts.
-If you are at a community college, you can apply for the 2 Year NROTC Scholarship by February 15 of your sophomore year.
-You must also apply and get accepted to one of the above mentioned universities.
-But before you are enrolled in one of those five universities, you cannot participate in the NROTC program.
+If you are at a community college, you can apply for the 2-Year NROTC Scholarship by February 15 of your sophomore year.
+You must also apply and get accepted to one of the aforementioned universities.
+Until you are enrolled in one of those five institutions, you cannot participate in the NROTC program.

 I was told I am not physically qualified for the NROTC program, what can I do?